ayush03b/DVA-C02/README.md

 # `Simple Storage Service`
 S3 (Simple Storage Service) is a cloud storage service offered by AWS (Amazon Web Services).
 - used for backup & storage, disaster recovery, archive, static site etc.
+- Objects (files) have a Key
+    - **The key is the FULL path**:
+        - s3://my-bucket/my_file.txt
+        - s3://my-bucket/my_folder1/another_folder/my_file.txt
+    - **The key is composed of prefix + object name**
+        - s3://my-bucket/my_folder1/another_folder/my_file.txtObjects (files) have a Key
+    - **The key is the FULL path**:
+        - s3://my-bucket/my_file.txt
+        - s3://my-bucket/my_folder1/another_folder/my_file.txt
+    - **The key is composed of prefix + object name**
+        - s3://my-bucket/my_folder1/another_folder/my_file.txt
 - consits of buckets(folders) to store objects(files) Each object consists of the file itself, metadata, and a unique identifier (key).

+### Amazon S3 – Security
+- User-Based
+    - IAM Policies – which API calls should be allowed for a specific user from IAM
+- Resource-Based
+    - Bucket Policies – bucket wide rules from the S3 console - allows cross account
+    - Object Access Control List (ACL) – finer grain (can be disabled)
+    - Bucket Access Control List (ACL) – less common (can be disabled)
+- *Note: an IAM principal can access an S3 object if*
+    - The user IAM permissions ALLOW it OR the resource policy ALLOWS it
+    - AND there’s no explicit DENY
+- Encryption: encrypt objects in Amazon S3 using encryption keys

+**S3 Bucket Policies**
+- JSON based policies
+- Resources: buckets and objects
+- Effect: Allow / Deny
+- Actions: Set of API to Allow or Deny
+- Principal: The account or user to apply the policy to

+*Use S3 bucket for policy to:*
+- Grant public access to the bucket
+- Force objects to be encrypted at upload
+- Grant access to another account (Cross
+Account)

-- Storage Classes :
+### Storage Classes :
 - Standard: Frequently accessed data.
 - Standard IA - Infrequently accessed data
 - Intelligent-Tiering: Data with unknown access patterns.
 - One Zone-IA: Infrequently accessed data that doesn't need to be in multiple Availability Zones.
 - Glacier Instant Archive : For archival data that can be retrieved in millisecond.
 - Glacier Flexible Archive : Flexible retrieval time.
 - Glacier Deep Archive: Lowest-cost storage for data that is rarely accessed.
-- *Access Control*: You can control who can access your S3 buckets and objects using:
-    - Bucket Policies: Permissions for bucket access.
-    - IAM Policies: Permissions granted to users or roles.
-    - ACLs (Access Control Lists): Access management on individual objects.
+- S3 can host static websites and have them accessible on the Internet
 - *Versioning*: S3 allows you to keep multiple versions of an object.
 When versioning is enabled, each change to an object creates a new version, so you can retrieve or restore any previous version.
+- Amazon S3 – Replication (CRR & SRR)
+    - Must enable Versioning in source and destination buckets
+    - Cross-Region Replication (CRR)
+    - Same-Region Replication (SRR)
+    - Buckets can be in different AWS accounts
+    - Copying is asynchronous
+    - Must give proper IAM permissions to S3
+    - Use cases:
+        - CRR : compliance, lower latency access, replication across accounts
+        - SRR : log aggregation, live replication between production and test accounts
+    - After you enable Replication, only new objects are replicated
+    - Optionally, you can replicate existing objects using S3 Batch Replication, Replicates existing objects and objects that failed replication
+    - For DELETE operations :
+        - Can replicate delete markers from source to target (optional setting)
+        - Deletions with a version ID are not replicated (to avoid malicious deletes)
+    - There is no “chaining” of replication :
+        - If bucket 1 has replication into bucket 2, which has replication into bucket 3
+        - Then objects created in bucket 1 are not replicated to bucket 3
 - *Lifecycle Policies*: You can set rules for automatic transition of objects to different storage classes or deletion after a specified period.
 This helps manage costs.
 - *Encryption*: S3 supports both server-side encryption (SSE) and client-side encryption to protect data at rest.
 Encryption options include SSE-S3, SSE-KMS (AWS Key Management Service), and SSE-C (customer-provided keys).
 - *Cross-Region Replication (CRR)*: CRR allows you to automatically replicate objects across different AWS regions for disaster recovery or compliance reasons.